hawkjo/bcwithqc/README.md

-# SDRranger
+# bcwithqc
-A tool for processing SDR-seq (targeted Single-cell DNA and RNA sequencing) fastq files into annotated BAM files and count matrices.
+An end-to-end tool for processing fastq files with barcoded sequences into annotated fastq, BAM, and count matrix files.
+Inspired by single-cell DNA and RNA sequencing data, but much more general.

 <p align="center">
   <img src="doc/SDRLoneRanger.png" width=50% alt="The Single-Cell DNA RNA Lone Ranger">